 There are only three ingredients in this super simple recipe, but the outcome is delicious.
-Look for good-quality pork shoulder or pork butt.
+Look for good-quality, bone-in pork shoulder or pork butt.
 Serve in corn or flour tortillas or on top of greens for an epic taco salad.

 - 2 1/2 pound pork shoulder (bone-in is more flavorful, but boneless is fine too)

 - 1 bay leaf